Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Blockchain technology is only a decade old.
 This means that it is a new technology that requires time to mature.
-If you take the different consortium into account, you will notice multiple players trying to solve the decentralized problem with their unique solution.
+If you take the different consortiums into account, you will notice multiple players trying to solve the decentralized problem with their unique solutions.

 Like any other new technology, maturity is another problem that blockchain has to solve, and hence it is one of the disadvantages of blockchain.

-Blockchains are also not getting matured in a long time for now.
+Blockchains are also not getting matured for a long time for now.
 There is still a lot to go before we can see changes in standardizing blockchain technology.
-Right now, there are too diverse solutions that aim to solve the core problems, but are not working together to standardize it.
+Right now, there are too diverse solutions that aim to solve the core problems but are not working together to standardize them.